 Spectrograms are a method to visualize sound, and they describe how the frequency (pitch) of sounds change over time.
 They also describe the loudness or amplitude of a sound (in the spectrogram above, calls that are louder appear brighter).
 Very simply, the LFDCS seeks to "draw a line" through each call in the spectrogram.
 These lines, or pitch tracks, can be used to describe the call.
 The pitch tracks depicted below were generated from the spectrogram above (the colors indicate the loudness of the call; cooler colors are quieter, warmer colors are louder).

-The DMON/LFDCS has been or is currently being implemented on several autonomous platforms:
+The DMON/LFDCS has been implemented on several ocean robots (also called autonomous platforms):

 Slocum glider: Slocum gliders (Teledyne Webb Research) operate by moving up and down in the water column using a buoyancy pump.
 The pump only operates at the beginning and end of a dive; therefore the vehicle is silent during descent and ascent, making it ideal for passive acoustic monitoring.
 Short wings provide lift and passively generating forward momentum during descent and ascent.
 Slocum gliders are capable of moving horizontally at slow speeds (< 1 knot), and their endurance is limited to 3-5 weeks when powered using alkaline batteries.
 They are equipped with oceanographic sensors, a global positioning system (GPS) receiver, and an Iridium satellite modem that allows two-way communication with a shore-side computer.
 The vehicle is navigated simply by providing new waypoints to the vehicle during Iridium communication sessions; the vehicle is capable of self-navigating to these waypoints by adjusting its roll and yaw to change direction.
 The DMON hydrophone is mounted externally in faired acoustically transparent polyurethane, so flow noise is negligible.